 - Go over the company’s code of conduct and other relevant documents with your workers

-Benefits of Spain Hiring Outsourcing
+Benefits of Hiring Outsourcing in Spain

 With so many Spanish employment compliance laws to remember, outsourcing the hiring process can be highly beneficial.
 Globalization Partners makes it easier to hire employees and stay compliant.
 We’ll use our established PEO to hire employees assigned to work for you.
 They will get added to our compliant payroll, and we take on the risk as the Employer of Record.